mskoldSU/master_projects/README.md

 *Contact:* If you are interested in a project or have questions, contact [Martin Sköld](https://www.nrm.se/ommuseet/kontakt/sokmedarbetare.10484.html?sv.url=12.6321786f122df65955f80007928&state=detail&userId=247.9ac8e13d01fc764c839e34686702ad37)

+## Bird ringing (New 2024)

+The Swedish bird ringing scheme is one of the oldest in the world, with records dating back to 1911.
+It is administered by the museum and currently hosts a database with more than 9 million individual records.
+Data is used for a variety of purposes, including studies of migration, population dynamics and survival.

+In spring 2024 we hope to host group of bachelor students working on statistical aspects of the database.
+The projects may involve a combination of data analysis and simulation studies.

 ## Pollen monitoring

 The department is responsible for the national [pollen forecast](https://pollenrapporten.se), working as an aid to people with allergies.
 As part of this work, pollen are on a daily basis caught on sticky tapes in traps and manually counted and classified by species in microscope.

-### New (22-12-02): Pollen time-series analysis (a group of Bachelor students, but master level projects may also be considered)
+### Pollen time-series analysis (a group of Bachelor students, but master level projects may also be considered)

-During spring semester 2023 we hope to host a group of bachelor students investigating statistical aspects connected to our database of pollen counts.
+During spring semester 2023 we hope to host a group of bachelor students investigating statistical aspects connected to our database of pollen counts. *Update*: Only one student used this data in 2023 ([Brehmer, 2023](https://kurser.math.su.se/pluginfile.php/20130/mod_folder/content/0/Kandidat/2023/2023_14_report.pdf)), there is room for topics on the same/similar data in spring 2024.
 The database contains bi-hourly counts of a variety of pollen species at a number of stations.
 Topics could involve investigating meteorological factors (using open data from SMHI) influencing season onset or extent, connections to sales of antihistamines (using open data from Socialstyrelsen), next-day forecasting or diurnal patterns.

 ![](figs/salix.png)

 *Figure: Profiles of daily counts of Salix pollen from our database.*

-### New (22-12-02): Classification of pollen images (Master)
+### Classification of pollen images (Master)

+*A project has been done on this topic ([Crompton, 2023](https://kurser.math.su.se/pluginfile.php/20130/mod_folder/content/0/Master/2023/2023_17_report.pdf)), but there is scope for alternative takes.*

 Automatic detection and classification of pollen using machine learning has been an active field of research during the past decade.
 In this topic you will investigate methods of counting pollen by species on microscopic plate images.
 The process will essentially consist of first detecting and extracting objects from species reference sample images, training a (or several for comparison) machine learning algorithm to distinguish between species and evaluate the algorithm's performance on images containing a mixture of species.
 The algorithm may be compared both to manual counts (performed by museum staff) and an alternative approach based on DNA-sequencing.